HL7/vulcan-rwd/input/pagecontent/index.md

 {::options parse_block_html="true" /}

 [This page](references.html) has more information on the relationship between this guide and other foundational guides.

+This guide defines the FHIR building blocks to meet use cases which will eventually mature the minimal set of common resources and elements.
+It is being developed using an iterative use case approach, identifying the minimal set of EHR-based information needed to answer a small set of research questions and creating a set of FHIR profiles for representing this needed information in an EHR, then repeating the process with a new question.
+As more use cases are considered, more common resources and elements will be added to the guide.
+It provides an opportunity to help establish future US Core, Australia Core, Japan Core, etc. as they wish to scale their guides and profiles.
+The mappings to achieve different outcomes are dependent on other projects (eg. FHIR to CDISC, FHIR to OMOP, etc.).

 ### Approach
 The Vulcan Real World Data project determined that there are two phases to requesting data from an EHR: